Peng Heong Hakka Paikut: Klang’s ‘King of Spare Ribs’ is amazing but skip the disappointing side of kangkung

 Restaurant - Pork ribs

 I took a bite.
 These ribs turned out to be super soft pork fillets with aplenty meat in them.
 I later found out that it was because the restaurant uses boneless spare ribs cut.
 I was overjoyed as this meant zero time wasted trying to pick meat off the bones.
 The ribs were definitely the highlight, juicy and perfectly grilled.
 The tender meat is served with a rather sweet sauce, perfect to go on a bowl of steaming white rice.
-In fact, I felt that the portion was pretty generous for RM28 (two pieces)
+In fact, I felt that the portion was pretty generous for the price

 Eat noodles in a bowl 10x bigger than your hand at Chew Jetty Big Bowl Noodles